Your alarm goes off. Instead of waking up refreshed and energized, a very different feeling kicks in — anxiety.

 There is almost an infinite number of reasons why some people wake up anxious.
 However, there seem to be several main culprits that contribute to morning anxiety:

-- Chronic stress: Feeling stressed before you go to bed makes it more likely you’ll wake up feeling this way.
+• Chronic stress – Feeling stressed before you go to bed makes you more likely to wake up feeling this way.

 Thankfully, there are techniques you can practice in the morning to help you better deal with whatever is causing your anxiety.